14 Ways To Make The Most Of Your Slow Cooker This Season

-Slow cookers are very divisive appliances; you’ll find just as many people who claim to never use them, as you will those who rely on them for the bulk of their cooking.
+Slow cookers are very divisive appliances—you’ll find just as many people who claim to never use them as you will those who rely on them for the bulk of their cooking.
 I believe the reason for this is that while there are tons of delicious slow cooker recipes, there are just as many bland and mushy ones.
-This situation can be remedied with a few basic tips that will make every dish come out a winner.
+This situation can be remedied with a few basic tips that will make every dish come out a winner:

-1. Read your manual.
+1. Read your manual

 Sorry to start with such an irritating reminder, but it will help.
 All slow cookers or ‘crock pots’ are similar in principle but have different settings.
 The manual is your first shot at getting it right.
 In particular, your manual will indicate the optimal level that you should fill the basin or liner to for even cooking.

-2. Cheaper cuts of meat work better.
+2. Cheaper cuts of meat work better

 Tougher cuts of meat are derived from parts of the animal that are exercised more often, so they tend to be lower in fat and richer in taste.
 These two attributes make them the perfect candidate for your slow cooker.
-Extended cooking time at a low heat will result in very tender meat with a wonderful depth of flavour.
+An extended cooking time at a low heat will result in very tender meat with a wonderful depth of flavour.

-3. Trim the fat.
+3. Trim the fat

 Remove as much fat as you can before adding meat to your slow cooker.
-Residual fat will be rendered as it cooks and excess fat will sit in a layer at the top of your food and result in a greasy texture.
+Residual fat will be rendered as it cooks and excess fat will sit in a layer at the top of your food, resulting in a greasy texture.

-Subscribe To Our Food Newsletters — And Never Run Out Of Dinner Ideas

-4. Brown your meat.
+4. Brown your meat

-Browning your meat before adding it isn’t a must, it’s highly recommended.
-This step is often avoided — because we all want to just toss the ingredients in — but browned meat will add a richer flavour to your finished product.
+Browning your meat before adding it isn’t a must, but it’s highly recommended.
+This step is often avoided—because we all want to just toss the ingredients in—but browned meat will add a richer flavour to your finished product.

-5. Use less liquid.
+5. Use less liquid

-Because there is no evaporation in slow cooking, the recipes require less liquid.
-If you are adapting a recipe to suit your slow cooker, keep this in mind and reduce the amount of liquid you add.
+Because there is no evaporation in slow cooking, recipes require less liquid.
+If you are adapting a recipe to suit your slow cooker, keep this in mind and reduce the amount of liquid you use.

-6. Spray the liner.
+6. Spray the liner

 Before you add anything, lightly spray the liner with cooking spray.
 It will help with the clean-up later on.

-7. Layer properly.
+7. Layer properly

 If cooking with hard, raw vegetables that you know require a longer cooking time, layer them at the bottom of the pot where they will have the most exposure to heat and liquid.

-8. Keep it low and slow.
+8. Keep it low and slow

 Slow cookers have different settings.
 When it comes to cooking meat, opt for the low setting whenever possible, especially when using tougher cuts of meat, which allows for tenderizing.
 Beans also prefer the low-slow method, but vegetable-based dishes can handle the higher setting with a reduced cook time.

-9. Avoid adding frozen food … for the most part.
+9. Avoid adding frozen food… for the most part

 Frozen meat should never be added to a slow cooker.
 Because of the nature of the “slow-cook” the internal temperature of the meat rises at a slower rate.
-As much as possible you want to avoid having meat sit between temperatures of 40F-140F, as frozen meat can’t heat up fast enough.
+As much as possible, you want to avoid having meat sit between temperatures of 40F-140F, as frozen meat can’t heat up fast enough.
 Frozen vegetables can be added if they are small or chopped, but will also increase the cook time.
 Whenever possible, use fresh food.

-10. Keep the lid on.
+10. Keep the lid on

 They say that every time you lift the lid of of your slow cooker you release enough heat to increase the cook time by 30 minutes.
 Resist the temptation.
 If you must check on the status of your dish, wait until you have at least reached the minimum cook time.
 Just relax and let it do its thing.

-11. Add very tender vegetables toward the end of the cooking time.
+11. Add very tender vegetables toward the end of the cooking time

 If you have very tender vegetables that you want to have hold their shape, add them closer to the end of the cook time.
 How-to: quickly lift the lid and slip them in for the last 30 to 45 minutes.